Design & Visual Storytelling...

 Future_Banner_Moon_V4_opt_B.jpg

-The Week Junior / The Week — Editorial Brand & Art Direction
+The Week Junior / The Week — Editorial Design System & Audience-Led Art Direction

 The Week Junior / The Week